License and Certifications

 • Asbestos Abatement Supervisor Certificate

-An Asbestos Abatement Supervisor can perform minor asbestos abatement projects, as defined in Env-A 1802.36 under their own authority, and supervise certified asbestos abatement workers at major asbestos abatement projects performed under the authority of a New Hampshire licensed asbestos abatement entity.
+An Asbestos Abatement Supervisor can perform minor asbestos abatement projects, as defined in Env-A 1802.37 under their own authority, and supervise certified asbestos abatement workers at major asbestos abatement projects performed under the authority of a New Hampshire licensed asbestos abatement entity.
+See the supervisor application

 • Asbestos Inspector Certificate

-An Asbestos Inspector can perform inspections in schools under the Asbestos Hazard Emergency Response Act (AHERA).
+An Asbestos Inspector can perform inspections in all facilities, including schools, under the Asbestos Hazard Emergency Response Act (AHERA) and New Hampshire Regulations.
+See the asbestos consultant application.

 • Asbestos Management Planner Certificate